taikedz/GoArgs/README.md

 The codebase aims to remain small, ensuring it is easy to audit as an external dependency.
 It is not as fully featured as other implementations out there.
 See [alternatives](#alternatives) for more options.

-Note that GoArgs does not intend to be a drop-in replacement for `flag` given its intent to improve on some behaviours.
-Simple usage of `flag` may be able to drop-in `goargs`, but this is not a design goal.

 ## To Do

 * More comprehensive unit testing